Archie Brennan (weaver)

-Archie Brennan (1931-2019) was a noted Scottish tapestry weaver.
+Archie Brennan (1931–2019) was a noted Scottish tapestry weaver.
 He served his apprenticeship at the Edinburgh Tapestry Co (later to become the Dovecot Studios) and studied at Edinburgh College of Art.
 He went on to work at the College establishing their department of Tapestry and Fibre Arts.
 He also served Dovecot as their artistic director.

+Biography

+Archie Brennan was born in Roslin, Edinburgh in 1931.
+Following apprenticeship training at the then Edinburgh Tapestry Company (now Dovecot Studios) between 1947 and 1953, Brennan went on to study in France, Carlisle College of Art, and Edinburgh College of Art respectively, from 1954 to 1952.

+From 1962 to 1978, Brennan held the role of Artistic Director at Dovecot Studios.
+Through this period, the Studios worked collaboratively with several avant-garde artists including Eduardo Paolozzi.